-This guest essay written by Father George David Byers, of Holy Souls Hermitage, compares four points of Cardinal Bergoglio’s pre-conclave speech with four scenes of betrayal and evangelization of the dark peripheries of Gethsemane: The Judas Crisis & TNCRRG.
+This guest essay written by Father George David Byers, of Arise!
+Let us be going!, compares four points of Cardinal Bergoglio’s pre-conclave speech with four scenes of betrayal and evangelization of the dark peripheries of Gethsemane: The Judas Crisis & TNCRRG.

 It is with sweet and comforting joy that we thank His Holiness, Pope Francis, for being the Papa of our Catholic Family of Faith.
 We are confident of his solidarity with us in the midst of our evangelization of the most extreme peripheries of existential desperation.

 It is with unbounded trust in his fatherhood as he walks among us that we rush out as the littlest of children to grasp his hand, wanting to pull him into the peripheries known to us, so that we may show him, our beloved Papa, who willingly comes with us, what we see, peripheries so dark that they necessitate the authoritative governance of his fatherhood as Bishop of Rome in order for those peripheries finally to reflect He who is the Lumen Gentium, the Incarnate Light of the Nations.

 Easily getting lost in the maze of badly lit back alleys of the peripheries, purposely labyrinthed with the self-referential ideologies of greed and political correctness, it is Pope Francis himself who hands us a map that leads us to Jesus Christ, who is the Way.
 That map consists not of images, but of four paragraphs, the four points of his speech to the Cardinals immediately preceding the Conclave.
 These four points – with my own, more accurate translation below – reflect the Gospel’s four descriptions of betrayal in the Garden of Gethsemane inasmuch as it is by these accounts that our Lord’s supreme example of evangelizing the most obscure of existential peripheries is manifested with goodness and kindness, Truth and Life.